Query runs and metrics via MCP #

 time_loss | Time lost to failed / errored runs |

-Filters available on every action: product, station, phase,
+Filters available on every action: part, station, phase,

 since, until.
 Plus per-action tuning: top_n (Pareto cutoff),